TheStarport/FLUF/README.md

 For Windows you should have Visual Studio 2022 installed with all the latest libs.
 This project builds with the v143 toolchain and C++20.

+You will need the `7z` tool which can be installed via the installers on [7-zip.org](https://www.7-zip.org/download.html).
+On Windows systems at least, you will need to add the location of the `7z` binary to your PATH, e.g. `C:\Program Files\7-Zip\`.
+This must be done before running the `cli.py dependencies` step below.

 Linux requires compilation to be done through [MSVC Wine](https://github.com/mstorsjo/msvc-wine).
 Follow the instructions there for setting it up.
 Once setup in your directories of choice, add these to your .bashrc (or convert to your shell of choice):